Skip to Content

 Harvesting marigold seeds is easy and very useful.
 Harvesting your own seed is cost effective and growing marigolds provides a whole list of benefits to your plants and pollinators.

-If you own a bee hive, planting marigolds could benefit your honey production.
-Try this Creamed Honey Recipe with your crystallized honey.
+If you own a bee hive, planting marigolds could benefit you because it can boost honey production.

 DEAD HEADED MARIGOLDS

-I really do enjoy handing out a bunch of seeds to my neighbors and my family.
-I also love busting open the seed heads and sprinkling them all over my garden willy-nilly.
+I really do like handing out a bunch of seeds to my neighbors and my family i especially love busting open the seed heads and sprinkling them all over my garden willy-nilly.
 It’s very nice picking them because the smell is lovely.

-Collecting your own seeds can be hard and confusing so this can be a really easy way to start saving seeds.
-You will save money and also save everyone else money that you give them.
+Collecting your own seeds can be hard and confusing so this can be a really easy way to start saving seeds in order to save you money but also saves everyone else money that you give them.

-It is so fun for kids!
-You can save them in the freezer for up to 5 years if you don’t want to use them right away.
+Of course, it’s so fun for kids!
+Furthermore, You can save them in the freezer for up to 5 years if you don’t want to use them right away.
 So you basically can’t lose.
-I do homeschooling with my kids and this is a very easy starting point to teach my kids how to save seeds and to learn how pollination works.
-Marigolds are great for this.
+I do homeschooling with my kids and this is a very easy starting point to teach my kids how to save seeds as well as to learn how pollination works.
+Marigolds are indeed great for this.

 EQUIPMENT NEEDED:

-• I really like this Cute Apron with pockets!
+• However, I really like this Cute Apron with pockets!

 • You are going to want to wait until the color is gone out of your flowers, once they start to die back.